 Diehl BGT Defence selected Nammo for the development of an upgraded rocket motor for the IRIS-T SL missile in 2007.
 INTRACOM Defense Electronics (IDE) designed new-generation software defined data link for the missile.
 SENER was contracted to develop and produce the control section in September 2008.

-In April 2009, Diehl BGT Defence awarded a contract to Ultra Electronics Precision Air Systems for the development of the high-pressure pure air generator (HiPPAG) and solenoid valves for the guided missile.
+Diehl BGT Defence awarded a contract to Ultra Electronics Precision Air Systems for the development of the high-pressure pure air generator (HiPPAG) and solenoid valves for the guided missile in April 2009.
 The HiPPAG system is used as a cooling gas compressor unit, while the solenoid valves are used for gas distribution to the IR detectors.

 The IRIS-T SL guided missile performed its first ballistic test firing at the Overberg Test Range in South Africa in October 2009.